Maxochitl (MH493v)

 Glyph or Iconographic Image Description:

-This black-line drawing of the compound glyph for the personal name Miguel Maxochitl (perhaps "Handheld Flower") includes a hand (maitl) holding flowers (xochitl).
+This black-line drawing of the simplex glyph for the personal name Miguel Maxochitl (perhaps "Handheld Flower Device") includes a hand (maitl) holding an arrangement of flowers (xochitl).
 The drawing shows two layers of flowers, one above the other, and the stems appear to be bound or tied together.
 There is also a round shape at the bottom of the bouquet, below the hand.

 Description, Credit: